 Tackling Marine Debris

 Plastic waste is one of the biggest threats to the world’s oceans.
-More than 8 million tons of plastic leak into the ocean each year – the equivalent of dumping a garbage truck of plastic every minute.
+The world produces around 350 million tonnes of plastic waste each year and up to 2 million tonnes of this plastic enter the oceans annually.
+This is the equivalent of dumping a garbage truck of plastic every minute.
 This damages marine ecosystems, harms wildlife and causes adverse impacts to human health.

-In North America, UNEP is working achieve UN Sustainable Development Goal (SDG) 14 by reducing marine debris along the Mississippi River, America’s greatest waterway.
-In coordination with National Geographic Society, the University of Georgia, and the Mississippi River Cities and Towns Initiative (MRCTI), UNEP has launched the Mississippi River Plastic Pollution Initiative, which works with volunteer citizen scientists from local communities to record data on the state of plastic pollution along the river.
-This data is being used to generate a ‘plastic pollution map’ to help policy makers, business and citizens take action.
+In North America, worked to reduce marine debris along the Mississippi River, America’s greatest waterway, in coordination with National Geographic Society, the University of Georgia, and the Mississippi River Cities and Towns Initiative (MRCTI).
+The Mississippi River Plastic Pollution Initiative, worked with volunteer citizen scientists from local communities to record data on the state of plastic pollution along the river.
+This data was used to generate a ‘plastic pollution map’ to help policy makers, business and citizens take action.

 UNEP North America also works with partners, such as American cartoonist Jim Toomey, to address marine litter by raising awareness and sharing best practices.
 The “Two Minutes on Oceans with Jim Toomey” video series showcases how individuals can take action to reduce marine litter.